PAIN AND THE PAIN CHECKLIST

-Fortunately, a hair mineral analysis can be superb to detect about a dozen causes for pain.
-Furthermore, a nutritional balancing program is helpful to alleviate the cause of most types of pain.
+A hair mineral analysis can be superb to detect at least a dozen causes for pain.
+Furthermore, a development program is helpful to alleviate the cause of most types of pain.
 Correction may occur in a few days to a few weeks.
 In some long-standing and difficult cases, pain relief can take longer.

-This article is mainly about pain caused by physiological imbalances.
-Pain can also be caused by mechanical irritation, such as spinal stenosis, or spinal subluxations that require chiropractic care.
+This article mainly discusses pain caused by biochemical imbalances.
+Pain can also be caused by mechanical irritation, such as pinched nerve or spinal subluxations that require chiropractic care.
 Occasionally, pain is mainly a psychological issue, although muscle tension as a result of emotional pain is usually the immediate cause of such symptoms as back or neck pain when a person is upset or angry.
 Let us examine some common biochemical and nutritional aspects of pain.

 THE CAUSES OF PAIN

-As stated above, pain in the body is often caused by tissue damage of some kind.
+As stated above, pain in the body is usually caused by tissue damage of some kind.
 It can be a peripheral tissue, organ or gland, or it can be the nerves themselves that conduct the pain message to the brain.
 It can even be a problem in the brain in which pain signals are generated when there really is no pain.
-However, this is very rare.
+This is called phantom pain and is fairly rare.

 The next question is, what causes tissue damage.
 The answers are really quite simple: